 Do We have anything for...?

 To support sales and other client-facing professionals, marketing must be agile.
 It must be able to deliver new – even client specific – content quickly.
-The highest value of sales enablement is when marketing can move beyond handoffs and continue to support sales during the closing stages of the buyer's journey.
+The highest value of sales enablement is when marketing can move beyond handoffs and continue to support sales during the nurturing and closing stages of the buyer's journey.

 In the best of all worlds, this would be as self-service as possible.
 Where the rep can choose from discrete categories of information and tailor the collateral from something as simple as adding the client’s name to selecting from a library of individual slides.
 To remake a presentation or tweak a sales sheet that speaks directly to the prospect.
 Without fear of running afoul of best practices.
+(In other words, content management, not collateral management.)

 This is content logic.